User guide

 Data record policy

-The categorization titles used in each artwork entry are as follows.
+The record items used in each artwork entry are as follows.

 Artist, Title, Series title, Year, Medium, Dimensions/Duration, Edition/State, Inscriptions/Marks, Designation, Collection, Accession number, Provenance, Exhibition history, Notes, Source, Last confirmed by the collection